CEODemitri/ruby_exploration/README.md

 I like the color, symbol, and name; first attraction.
 As i've been studying the language, I often hear, "easy to learn, easy to use".

 1. build dynamic web sites

+2. am i utilizing ruby to it's full extent?
+I am sstudying Javascript, Python amongst a few frameworks with specific syntax (svelte, react). what is ruby for me?